brandonvfx/mow/README.md

 ## Overview

 **Mow** is a lightweight Make/Rake alternative.
-It allows a developer to turn python functions into a command line tools.
+It allows developers to turn python functions into a command line tools.

 ##Example